 Wren House (Burke Hall)

 The Wren House property, listed on the Victorian Heritage Register in 1990, was held by the Wren family until 1966 when it was acquired by the College.
-It was purchased with the intent of providing more rooms for music and art, given the expanding student numbers at Burke Hall.
+It was purchased with the intent of providing more rooms for music and art, given the expanding student numbers at the Xavier College Junior School.

-Recent renovations, generously supported by the Eldon Hogan Trust, included painting, recarpeting, the installation of heating, cooling and new lighting, new window treatments, staff pigeon hole areas and the renovation of the bathrooms and kitchen.
+Recent renovations, generously supported by the Eldon Hogan Trust, included painting, recarpeting, the installation of heating, cooling and new lighting, new window treatments and the renovation of the bathrooms and kitchen.

 The basement now hosts a fully equipped percussion room, the administration offices and the staff room have been rejuvenated, display cabinets have been installed and new artwork installed.